katomonster/react-tic-tac-toe-game/README.md

 - Shows status at the top.

-* See it in action: react-tic-tac-toe-katomonster.surge.sh
+* See it in action: http://react-tic-tac-toe-katomonster.surge.sh/